lgss/service-design-manual/service-manual/making-software/standalone-apps.md

 ### The process

 In addition to the evidence requested above, all digital spend for the development of standalone mobile apps is subject to the GDS spend approval.
-[Guidance](https://www.gov.uk/government/publications/cabinet-office-controls) (including details about response times) on the process can be found on GOV.UK.
+[Guidance](https://www.gov.uk/government/publications/cabinet-office-controls) (including details about response times) on the process can be found on LGSS.
 If you have any queries, [please contact GDS](mailto:pmo@digital.cabinet-office.gov.uk).

 ## Further reading